tamaskenez/somenewlanguage/doc/design-ideas.md

 State must be explicit, not mixed with any other features (like most languages allow passing mutable reference parameters for functions)

+### The Prolog part

+- assignments are unifications.
+No need to distinguish between let-binding and equality-test
+- we might need to explicitly indicate the free variable in every expression.
+For example, with `>`?

+    >x = 3 // x must free variable, so this is a unification.
+Error if x is bound.
+    3 = >x // so this is the same
+    x = 3 // equality test, x must be bound.
+It's an error if x is free

+In Prolog the right side of a rule are subgoals, the whole program consists of subgoals.
+In our case the default is functions.
+We need an explicit indication that we changed to subgoal-evaluation mode.
+Let's have the `fail-unless` operator: `--`.
+Or here's the dagger: `†`, another option.

+So instead of

+    assert x > 0

+we can write

+    -- x > 0

+And instead of

+    if x > 0:
+        foo(x)
+    else:
+        assert x < 0
+        bar(x)
+    end

+    if x > 0:
+        foo(x)
+    else:
+        bar(x)
+    end

+write

+    (-- x > 0:
+        foo(x)
+    ;-- x < 0:
+        bar(x)
+    )

+    (-- x > 0:
+        foo(x)
+    ;
+        bar(x)
+    )

+let-binding within conditions is simple:

+    (-- >x = try_parse('X'), x ≠ ():
+        print "so it's an X"
+    ;)

+Switch/case:

+    case c
+    --= 'a': ...
+    --= 'b': ...

+the special

+    case c
+     --= pattern1: expr1
+    ;--= pattern2: expr2
+    end

+desugards to

+    (-- c = pattern1: expr1
+    ;-- c = pattern2: expr2
+    )

 ## Syntax

 - Define a hard-to-read intermediate language first which describes the semantics.
 Final, front-end syntax is for later.